 • Student Teaching outside of the 8 surrounding counties

 The room assignment process is designed for ONLY current/continuing residents.
-Assignments for new residential students (new freshmen, transfers and re-admitted) will be processed during the summer months, using a different allocation procedure.
-Therefore, continuing residential students are not permitted to assign themselves with new residential students.
+Assignments for new residential students (new freshmen, transfers, and re-admitted) will be processed during the summer months, using a different allocation procedure.
+Therefore, continuing residential students are not permitted to assign themselves with new residential students during the continuing student registration process.
+Those students that are interested in being housed with a new student should contact the RCL office regarding this request.

-An academic or judicial suspension will terminate the room and board assignment and the random bed space will be assigned to another eligible resident (from an anticipated waiting list).
+An academic or judicial suspension will terminate the room and board assignment and the random bed space will be assigned to another eligible resident.

-The Board of Visitors typically approves the housing and meal plan rates at the December 2017 board meeting.
-Once the rates have been approved, the RCL office will publish this information on the RCL website.
+The housing and meal plan rates will be approved at the December Board of Visitors meeting.
+Once approved, these rates will be published on the RCL website.

 A room assignment "freeze" is in effect until approximately 2 weeks after the start of the fall and spring terms for any non-administrative room changes. (incoming residents and if applicable, students living in temporary or transitional assignments will be given priority.)
 Unauthorized room changes are not permitted.
 Students found to have made an illegal room change will be assessed a $75.00 fee and will face judicial action.